gabrielefronze/MTR-shuttle/README.md

   conditions.addCondition(&RunObject::isValidForIDark,false); //To select data from dark runs with provided HV
 ```

-At this point one may want to generate a trend for a single RPC:
+At this point one may want to generate a trend for a single RPC's dark current:

 ```cpp
 TGraph* trend_MT11_IN_3_iDark = sciattol.drawTrend(&RunObject::getAvgIDark,false,false,false,MTRPlanes::kMT11,MTRSides::kINSIDE,MTRRPCs::k3,conditions);
 ```

-Or for a group of RPC:
+Or HV for a group of RPC:

 ```cpp
 TMultiGraph* trend_MT11_IN_HV = sciattol.drawTrends(&RunObject::getAvgHV,false,false,false,MTRPlanes::kMT11,MTRSides::kINSIDE,MTRRPCs::kAllRPCs,conditions);
 TMultiGraph* trend_MT11_HV = sciattol.drawTrends(&RunObject::getAvgHV,false,false,false,MTRPlanes::kMT11,MTRSides::kBoth,MTRRPCs:: kAllRPCs,conditions);
 ```

-Or plot only the RPCs reaching the maximum and minimum values at the end of the period:
+Or plot only the RPCs reaching the maximum and minimum net currents values at the end of the period:

 ```cpp
 TMultiGraph* maxmin_MT11_IN_iNet = sciattol.drawMaxMin(&RunObject::getAvgINet,false,false,false,MTRPlanes::kMT11,MTRSides::kINSIDE,conditions);